strawberry9/dlang/README.md

 # dlang
 The D Programming Language

-(just some example code in the D Programming Language)
+This repository contains some example code that I've written (possibly with help from others) in the D Programming Language.

-Some interesting/useful links below:
+Here are some interesting/useful related links below:

 https://dlang.org/spec